-These plots show the reflectivity of our -E02 (400 - 750 nm) and -E03 (750 - 1100 nm) dielectric coatings for a typical coating run.
+These plots show the reflectivity of our -E01 dielectric coating for a typical coating run.
 The shaded region in each graph denotes the spectral range over which the coating is highly reflective.
 Due to variations in each run, this recommended spectral range is narrower than the actual range over which the optic will be highly reflective.
 If you have any concerns about the interpretation of this data, please contact Tech Support.
-For
+For applications that require a mirror that bridges the spectral range between two dielectric coatings, please consider a metallic concave mirror.